erxes/erxes/docs/docs/deployment/installation/ubuntu.md

 sudo docker-compose up -d
 ```

-8. Go back to erxes folder using following command.
+8. Go back to "erxes' folder using the following command.

 ```
 cd ../erxes
 ```

-9. Switch a dev branch by using following command.
+9. Switch a "dev" branch by using the following command.

 ```
 git checkout dev
 ```

-10. In erxes folder, Install node modules by using following command.
+10. In the "erxes" folder, install node modules by using the following command.

 ```
 yarn install
 ```

-11. Install `pm2` by using following command.
+11. Install `pm2` by using the following command.

 ```
 sudo npm install -g pm2